-Our New Jersey Immigration Lawyer Finds the Best Path to Permanent Residency
+Find the Best Path to Permanent Residency with an Immigration Lawyer

-In all cases in which an individual is eligible to obtain a green card, one must decide whether to request adjustment of status (AOS) or consular processing.
-The choice involves a careful review of the individual’s immigration history, as not everyone is eligible for AOS or CP.
+When an individual is eligible for a green card, they must decide whether to request an adjustment of status (AOS) from within the U.S. or consular processing (CP) abroad.
+The choice involves a careful review of the individual’s immigration history, as not everyone is eligible for the adjustment of status or consular processing.

-Adjustment of Status (AOS) is a process of obtaining permanent resident status in the U.S. without having to leave the U.S. This is different from changing status from one nonimmigrant status to another.
-AOS is generally unavailable to many (but not all) who entered the U.S. without inspection by an immigration officer, or those who violated status by overstaying a visa or for those on whose behalf an application for Labor Certification or Family Preference petition was not filed before April 30, 2001.
+Adjustment of status (AOS) is a process of obtaining permanent resident status in the U.S. without having to leave the country.
+This is different than changing status from one nonimmigrant status to another.
+AOS is generally unavailable to most people who entered the U.S. without inspection by an immigration officer, who violated status by overstaying a visa, or who have not had an application for Labor Certification or a Family Preference petition filed on their behalf before April 30, 2001.

-- It avoids the expense and inconvenience of travel to the home country
+- It avoids the expense and inconvenience of international travel

 - AOS applicants, including dependent family members, are entitled to employment authorization and permission to travel while the AOS application is pending